m : milli. Premix meaning one-thousandth of the quantity that follows, e.g., milliseconds (ms), and millimeter (mm).

 master dub : See master(2).

-master fader : fader to which the groups or channels in a mixing desk are connected.
+master fader : A fader to which the groups or channels in a mixing desk are connected.
 It normally controls the level of the stereo output from the desk.

 master tape : (Old) Records are usually made from tape recordings, and the edited tape from which the acetate is cut is called the master tape.
 It could be an original recording, but more often it is a copy of original tapes.